BOSTON UNIVERSITY DEFEATS RENSSELAER, 3-2

-Senior forward Jenelle Kohanchuk scored a power-play goal for the Terriers
+Senior forward Jenelle Kohanchuk scores power play goal for Terriers

 BOSTON, Mass. - Freshman forward Dakota Woodworth's first collegiate goal proved to be the game-winner as the No. 3 Boston University women's ice hockey team edged Rensselaer, 3-2, on Friday night at Walter Brown Arena.

 BU (2-0-0, 1-0-0 WHEA) scored all three of its goals in the first period to take a 3-0 lead.
 RPI (1-1-1, 0-0-0 ECAC) got two goals from Eleeza Cox to make it a 3-2 game entering the third period, but BU killed two penalties and held the Engineers to just five shots in the final frame to preserve the win.

 It was the home opener for the Terriers, who raised two banners to the rafters before the game.
 Former Terrier and 2012 Hockey East Best Defenseman Kasey Boucher was on hand as last year's squad was honored for winning the second Hockey East title in program history and for the team's third consecutive NCAA tournament appearance.

 Senior forward Jenelle Kohanchuk and freshman forward Sarah Lefort scored the other two Terrier goals, while seniors Jill Cardella and Kathryn Miller each had two assists.
 Junior Kerrin Sperry made 17 saves to earn her second win of the season.